Social media monitoring helping the police with various cases

 Social media websites are not just for teens – they are also helping the police track down various criminals, according to USA Today.

-One case which occurred last year basically led the police directly to the suspects of an armed robbery, as the suspects posted the video of them committing the crime online.
+An efficient example of this scenario is the case which occurred last year basically led the police directly to the suspects of an armed robbery, as the suspects posted the video of them committing the crime online.

 “We were looking at friends and friends of friends of the suspects [in the other case], and we just happened to run across it,” Lieutenant Lisa Thomas, who heads the center that was founded two years ago, told the news source.
 “You have guys who are bragging about their crimes online.”